smartrent/jackalope/README.md

   subscription requests while the connection is down.

-- Makes it impossible (or at least hard) to do things that AWS IoT and other popular services do not support; such as publishing a message or subscribing to a topic filter with a greater quality of service than allowed, or publishing a message with the retain flag set
+- Makes it impossible (or at least hard) to do things that AWS IoT does not support; such as publishing a message or subscribing to a topic filter with a greater quality of service than allowed, o publishing a message with the retain flag set.

-- Makes it easy to connect to AWS IoT with the correct encryption enabled (Coming soon!)
+- Makes it easy to connect to AWS IoT with the correct encryption enabled.

 Besides this Jackalope aims to provide helpers for local testing, allowing you to test your application without having a connection to